 Cover Letters are a means of conveying your interest and suitability for a role by providing employers with details about yourself, your skills and how you’d best fit the company.
 It’s a way of embellishing upon your CV and adding a personal touch to your application, hopefully impressing the reader enough to invite you to an interview.
 Here’s how to make your Cover Letter stand out:

 Where to begin?

 A Cover Letter is typically treated as a preface to a CV, which means employers will look at this first when receiving an application.
-As a result, all Cover Letters should include proper address.

 If you know the name of the hiring manager, address it to them personally.
 If you don’t, use Sir or Madam (though ensure these aren’t signed off with Yours Sincerely; use Kind Regards instead).
 These are becoming an archaic form of address, however, so exhaust your search before settling for impersonal address.
 Try their website first – there’s usually a meet the team section - followed by LinkedIn.